top of page

 "So it ranks pretty high, though many people do not know about our haunted history ~ yet, and that's why we're here."

-Petulla adds that when she began her research, she was taken aback by how extensive the hauntings are in Chattanooga.
+Petulla, co-author of "Haunted Chattanooga" and author of the kid-friendly "Ghostly Tales of Chattanooga," adds that when she began her research, she was taken aback by the extent of the hauntings in Chattanooga.

 "It surprised me that most hauntings are unrelated to the Civil War."

-Established in 2007, Chattanooga Ghost Tours has received numerous accolades, including being named among the top ten ghost tours in the U.S. by TripAdvisor within three years of starting and by USA Today a few years later.
+Established in 2007, Chattanooga Ghost Tours has received numerous accolades, including being named one of the top ten ghost tours in the U.S. by TripAdvisor within three years of its inception and by USA Today a few years later.

 The three adventures they offer include:

-The Murder & Mayhem Tour is a 1.5-hour nightly journey, March through November, and on weekends in the winter that Petulla says is their most popular tour.
+The 2-hour Murder & Mayhem Haunted History and Deluxe Tours is a nightly journey, running from March through November, and on weekends in the winter, which Petulla says is their most popular tour.

 "We take you through downtown, tell you about downtown's ghosts, show you the best places to get ghost photos, and tell you some of Chattanooga's more entertaining history along the way."

-While this tour does not go inside any locations, the deluxe version of the Murder and Mayhem Tour (available on Sunday nights) and the (Chattanooga) Choo Choo Deluxe Tour (conducted weekly on Friday nights) have additional inside stops for those who want more.
+While this tour does not go inside any locations, the two deluxe versions of the Murder and Mayhem Tour, conducted on Wednesday and Sunday nights, do.

-The company's UTC/Cemetery Ghost Hunt is for those 18 and older.
+The company's UTC/Cemetery Ghost Hunt is intended for individuals 18 years of age and older.
 Per Petulla, "Guests get to use the equipment they have seen on television.

 The hunt is not about the stories and the history; it is about the experience and for more adventurous adult guests who want the best chance of having some kind of encounter."

-For those who can't decide or who have children who want to use some equipment, Chattanooga Ghost Tours offers a combo ghost tour/hunt downtown that includes some of the Murder and Mayhem stops, with the use of EMF detectors during the tour.
+For those who can't decide or have children who want to use some equipment, Chattanooga Ghost Tours offers a combo ghost tour/hunt downtown that includes some of the Murder and Mayhem stops, utilizing EMF detectors during the tour.

 "Ghost tours are a great way to learn about a city's history while being entertained at the same time," says Petulla.
 "We try to offer something for everyone, from those who just want to hear about ghosts and maybe get a ghost photo, to those who want to go inside locations, to those who want to experience something supernatural.
 And we have the absolute best guides in town."